SublimeText/AlpineJS/README.md

 ## Laravel Blade

-AlpineJS can be combined with [Laravel Blade Highlighter v2.0.0+](https://packagecontrol.io/packages/Laravel%20Blade%20Highlighter).
+AlpineJS can be combined with [Laravel Blade v2.0.0+](https://packagecontrol.io/packages/Laravel%20Blade).

 Just create a _HTML (Blade, AlpineJS).sublime-syntax_ with following content in your _User_ package.